 Who is the workshop suitable for?

 This course is suitable for adults with all levels of physical fitness and of all ages.
 There is no physical exercise, but there will be some gentle, slow movement.
 Also we will be looking at typical daily activities such as sitting, standing, bending and walking – all activities are optional.
 Participants only need to take part in those activities that they feel comfortable doing.
-Participants will not be asked to lie down in this workshop.
-You will be given guidance on how to try out ‘active rest’ when lying down in semi-supine, if you’d like to explore this at home.
+There is an opportunity to lie down in semi-supine if this is comfortable for your body.